Sarvepalli Radhakrishnan: Charity

 Along with G. D. Birla and some other social workers in the pre-independence era, Radhakrishnan formed the Krishnarpan Charity Trust.

 Role in Constituent Assembly

 He was against State institutions imparting denominational religious instruction as it was against the secular vision of the Indian State.

+Global policy

+Along with Albert Einstein, Radhakrishnan, the second president of India and the first vice president of India, was one of the sponsors of the Peoples' World Convention (PWC), also known as Peoples' World Constituent Assembly (PWCA), which took place in 1950–51 at Palais Electoral, Geneva, Switzerland.

+Vice Presidency & Presidency

 Philosophy

 Radhakrishnan tried to bridge eastern and western thought, defending Hinduism against "uninformed Western criticism", but also incorporating Western philosophical and religious thought.

 Advaita Vedanta

 Radhakrishnan was one of the most prominent spokesmen of Neo-Vedanta.
 His metaphysics was grounded in Advaita Vedanta, but he reinterpreted Advaita Vedanta for a contemporary understanding.
 He acknowledged the reality and diversity of the world of experience, which he saw as grounded in and supported by the absolute or Brahman.
 Radhakrishnan also reinterpreted Shankara's notion of maya.
 According to Radhakrishnan, maya is not a strict absolute idealism, but "a subjective misperception of the world as ultimately real."